From Unity to Godot Engine¶

 |Third-party tools||Visual Studio or VS Code|

-- Running the project and closing it is fast (Unity has to save, run the project, close the project and then reload the previous state).
+- Running the project and closing it is fast (Unity has to save, run the project, close the project, and then reload the previous state).

-- Live editing is a lot more useful, because changes done to the editor take effect immediately in the game, and are not lost (nor have to be synced) when the game is closed.
+- Live editing is a lot more useful because changes done to the editor take effect immediately in the game and are not lost (nor have to be synced) when the game is closed.
 This allows fantastic workflows, like creating levels while you play them.

-- The editor is more stable, because the game runs in a separate process.
+- The editor is more stable because the game runs in a separate process.

 The scene system¶

-This is the most important difference between Unity and Godot, and actually the favourite feature of most Godot users.
+This is the most important difference between Unity and Godot and the favorite feature of most Godot users.